The Journal of Philosophy

 Edited in the Department of Philosophy at Columbia University

-The Journal of Philosophy publishes philosophical articles of current interest and encourage the interchange of ideas, especially the exploration of the borderline between philosophy and other disciplines.
+The Journal of Philosophy publishes philosophical articles of current interest and encourages the interchange of ideas, especially the exploration of the borderline between philosophy and other disciplines.
 Founded in 1904 as The Journal of Philosophy, Psychology and Scientific Methods, it has published under its present name without interruption since 1921.
 It is internationally respected as a leading publication in the field.

 Current Issue + Archive